-Companies do not have to worry about purchasing expensive retail property and they won’t have to worry about paying of any office leases.
+Companies do not have to worry about purchasing expensive retail property and they won’t have to worry about paying of any office leases when looking for a virtual office.
 There are no types of monthly bills to pay like utilities or maintenance fees, and they don’t have to worry about the upkeep that comes with the territory of a brick-and-mortar type of conventional setting.

 It seems like just a free years ago when researchers at the University of Sydney’s School of Public Health released a study that was centered on the effects of workers sitting at a desk or cubicle all day long.
 You think about the average work day and how it’s around nine hours or so, and this study was no different by focusing on a window of eleven hours a day.